Step 4: Full View

 Should Engineer W refuse to sign off on the artificially revised design and formally pursue a hardship exception, sign off on public welfare grounds using his senior discretion, or decline sign-off and reassign the project without escalating?

-Refuse Sign-Off and Petition for Exception Board's choice Refuse to sign off on the artificially revised design and formally petition DOT leadership or the relevant state authority for a hardship exception or policy amendment on Shadyvale's behalf, treating the water main deficiency and financial hardship as grounds for a legitimate policy carve-out rather than an informal workaround.
+O1 Refuse to sign off on the artificially revised design and formally petition DOT leadership or the relevant state authority for a hardship exception or policy amendment on Shadyvale's behalf, treating the water main deficiency and financial hardship as grounds for a legitimate policy carve-out rather than an informal workaround.
+Board's choice

 The Faithful Agent Obligation requires Engineer W to act as a trustee of DOT resources and policy, not as an independent arbiter of which public interests deserve cross-subsidization.
 The Responsible Charge Engagement principle requires active, substantive review for policy compliance, not nominal endorsement of a design the reviewing engineer directed to be made non-compliant.
 The Honesty in Professional Representations principle is violated when a sign-off functions as a false certification of policy compliance.
 The Benevolent Motive Non-Justification Obligation establishes that sympathetic purpose does not render the conduct permissible.